MrJokerz007/CODTECH-Task1/README.md

 ### Key Activities:
-Defined project scope and created wireframes to outline website structure and user flow.
+-Defined project scope and created wireframes to outline website structure and user flow.

-Developed semantic HTML markup to structure content into logical sections (About, Projects, Contact, etc.).
+-Developed semantic HTML markup to structure content into logical sections (About, Projects, Contact, etc.).

-Utilized CSS Grid or Flexbox for creating a flexible and responsive layout, ensuring proper content arrangement on different screen sizes.
+-Utilized CSS Grid or Flexbox for creating a flexible and responsive layout, ensuring proper content arrangement on different screen sizes.

-Implemented a navigation menu with smooth scrolling functionality for seamless user experience.
+-Implemented a navigation menu with smooth scrolling functionality for seamless user experience.

-Integrated basic JavaScript for interactive elements such as image carousels, form validation, or animations.
+-Integrated basic JavaScript for interactive elements such as image carousels, form validation, or animations.

 ### Technologies Used: